Removing the CAM

 Warrants When the CAM Finds an Alcohol Consumption Event

 In many DUI cases in Pinellas County, FL, the court will impose a condition that the defendant wears a Continuous Alcohol Monitor (CAM).
-If an employee with Pretrial Services suspects that the defendant’s CAM shows that alcohol was consumed, then a report will be generated to confirm the “alcohol consumption event.”
+If an employee with Pretrial Services suspects that the defendant’s CAM shows that alcohol was consumed, a report will be generated to confirm the “alcohol consumption event.”

 Thereafter, Pretrial Services will allege that the defendant violated the condition of the bond or ROR that required the defendant to consume “no alcohol.”